telerik/kendo-vue/docs/getting-started/typescript-options-api.md

 1. Create a new `src/appdata/products.ts` file.
 Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-typescript-composition-api/src/appdata/categories.ts) and paste it into the `products.ts` file.

 1. Create a new `src/appdata/categories.ts` file.
-Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-typescript-composition-api/src/appdata/categories.ts) and paste it into the `products.ts` file.
+Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-typescript-composition-api/src/appdata/categories.ts) and paste it into the `categories.ts` file.

 ## Install the Data Grid Component